jorgegorka/alvareznavarro/src/pages/posts/post-329.md

 All the code mentioned in this article is availaible in the [Svelte & Firebase repository](https://github.com/jorgegorka/svelte-firebase) and you can download it for free.

+### Table of contents

+- Some thoughts on security
+- Basic rules
+  - Grant/Deny access to documents
+  - Use functions to improve clarity
+- Advanced rules
+  - Return only a subset of documents
+  - Allow special permissions to administrators
+  - Filter by current user
+- Summary

 ## Some thoughts on security

 In a web application we can not trust the client.
 All the code that is being executed in somebody else's computer can be tampered and hacked.